Coronavirus updates in Central Texas: Friday schools and stat tracker

 - Central Texas counties:

-- Hays County: There are currently 879 active cases, and 40 people are currently hospitalized (33 unvaccinated, seven vaccinated).
-Since the beginning of the pandemic, at least 28,929 confirmed cases have been reported and at least 376 people have died.
+- Hays County: There are currently 661 active cases, and 19 people are currently hospitalized (18 unvaccinated, one vaccinated).
+Since the beginning of the pandemic, at least 29,186 confirmed cases have been reported and at least 384 people have died.

-- Williamson County: There are 146 new cases of coronavirus in Williamson County.
-Sixteen percent of hospital beds are available, and 7% of ICU beds are available.
-Since the beginning of the pandemic, at least 62,937 cases have been reported and at least 660 people have died.
+- Williamson County: There are 129 new cases of coronavirus in Williamson County.
+Nineteen percent of hospital beds are available, and 12% of ICU beds are available.
+Since the beginning of the pandemic, at least 63,872 cases have been reported and at least 678 people have died.

 - Central Texas school districts:

 - Leander ISD: For the week of Oct.
-2-Oct.
-8, there have been 14 total positive cases.
-There have been 1,453 total cumulative positive cases.
+10-Oct.
+15, there have been 39 total positive cases.
+There have been 1,535 total cumulative positive cases.

 - Pflugerville ISD: For the week of Oct.
-4-Oct.
-8, there have been 42 total positive cases.
-There have been 984 total cumulative positive cases.
+11-Oct.
+15, there have been 25 total positive cases.
+There have been 1,013 total cumulative positive cases.

 - Texas Public Schools (2021-22 school year; updated on Fridays with data from the previous Monday-Sunday)